VLDB-Solutions/DBSEE/README.md

 ### Contact VLDB

-For questions or support, we can be contacted through the following channels;
+For questions or support, we can be contacted through the following channels:

 * Homepage: [vldbsolutions.com](https://vldbsolutions.com/)
 * Email: contact@vldbsolutions.com